LCPQ/MSQM/content/presentations.md

 [4] Taut, M. (1993).
 Two electrons in an external oscillator potential: Particular analytic solutions of a Coulomb correlation problem.
 Phys.
 Rev. A, 48, 3561.
 [5] Rodríguez-Mayorga, M., Ramos-Cordoba, E., Via-Nadal, M., Piris, M., & Matito, E. (2017).
 Comprehensive benchmarking of density matrix functional approximations.
 Phys.
 Chem.
 Chem.
 Phys., 19, 24029.
 [6] Jana, S., Behera, S. K., Śmiga, S., Constantin, L. A., & Samal, P. (2021).
 Improving the applicability of the Pauli kinetic energy density based semilocal functional for solids.
 New J. Phys., 23, 063007.

+### Aleksandra Petkovic (LPT, Toulouse)

+**Dissipative impurity dynamics in one dimensional quantum liquids**

+In the first part of the talk we will consider a system of bosons with contact interaction in one dimension, the Lieb-Liniger model.
+Then, we will study the motion of a slow impurity (a foreign particle) through this system.
+While at zero temperature the impurity motion is frictionless, at low temperatures finite friction appears due to scattering off thermally excited quasiparticles.
+We will derive analytical results for the friction force within a microscopic theory and uncover interesting regimes of the impurity dynamics.

+### Marie Labeye (ENS, Paris)

+**TBA**

 # POSTERS